Webster’s Dictionary defines Efficiency as…

 For example, if you were planning to run a marathon, a trainer would help you focus on targeting the right muscle groups.
 They would help you build your calves, thighs, core, and hamstrings, and advise you on your diet.

-In sales, a trainer conducts role playing scenarios, teaches specific sales philosophies and methodologies, and uses stories of wins and losses to illustrate important points.
+In sales, a trainer conducts role-playing scenarios, teaches specific sales philosophies and methodologies, and uses stories of wins and losses to illustrate important points.

 While the trainer is good at strength conditioning, your coach is going to talk to you about body, balance, feet placement, stride, endurance, shoes, socks, and clothing.
 Your coach is going to advise you on your “game-day” activities.

 So back to effectiveness.
-The success of any organization which relies on salespeople comes down to one simple thing: More effective conversations, and more effective conversations are only achieved through sales training and sales coaching.
-So before you buy the latest and greatest widget which tells you the temperature of the chair your prospect is sitting in, you may want to consider instituting some simple sales training and coaching, which would teach your rep to ask better questions about said chair, or if they’d prefer to stand.
+The success of any organization which relies on salespeople comes down to one simple thing: More and more effective conversations are only achieved through sales training and sales coaching.
+So before you buy the latest and greatest widget which tells you the temperature of the chair your prospect is sitting in, you may want to consider instituting some simple sales training and coaching, which would teach your rep to ask better questions about the said chair, or if they’d prefer to stand.
 Because it’s not the temperature of the chair that matters, it’s how that temperature is affecting the prospect’s decision making.